cryptocopycats/programming-mooncats/01_mint.md

 `0x0077c8278d`, and `0xff5f000ca7`.

 The first byte (`byte[0]`)
-tells you if your cat is a one of the 256 possible released genesis cats (`ff`) or a rescued cat (`00`).
+tells you if your cat is one of the 256 possible released genesis cats (`ff`) or a rescued cat (`00`).